venture23-aleo/verulink/aleo/README.md

 ##### From NPM

-Install Aleo.js globally using npm:
+Install DokoJS globally using npm:
 `npm install -g @doko-js/cli@latest`

 ##### From Source